mrandika/classroom-android/README.md

-# classroom-android
+# Classroom for Android
 Classroom project for Android operating system.
-Require API 21 or greater.
+Require API 23 (Marshmallow) or greater.